7 Questions That Signal Your Partner Is About to Break Up With You, Therapists Say

 If your significant other is asking you this, that's a major red flag.

 Communication is the key to any great relationship, so keep that conversation flowing.
 As Natalie Jones, PsyD, a licensed therapist in California, explains on her website, asking questions is an essential part of that communication.
 This back-and-forth "helps you get to know your partner, establish trust, boundaries, and intimacy, as well as learn about your partner's communication style."
 But not all questions are created equal.
-In some cases, questions can actually be red flags that signal the end is nigh.
-We consulted with therapists to discover the questions your partner might ask if they want to break up with you.
+In some cases, they can actually be red flags indicating that the end is nigh.
+We consulted with therapists to discover the questions that signal your partner is about to break up with you.
 Read on to find out what you should be listening for.

 "Do you mind if I spend the weekend alone?"